Factbox: Reliance raises $22.43 billion from stake sales at retail, digital arms

 - The latest investments at Reliance Retail come after the conglomerate raised 1.52 trillion rupees ($20.66 billion) at its digital unit by selling stakes to 13 global investors

-- Investors in Jio include Facebook, Silver Lake, Vista Equity Partners, General Atlantic, KKR & Co, Mubadala, Abu Dhabi Investment Authority, TPG, L. Catterton, Public Investment Fund of Saudi Arabia, Qualcomm, Intel Corp and Alphabet Inc’s Google
+- Investors in Jio include Facebook FB.O, Silver Lake, Vista Equity Partners, General Atlantic, KKR & Co KKR.N, Mubadala, Abu Dhabi Investment Authority, TPG, L. Catterton, Public Investment Fund of Saudi Arabia, Qualcomm QCOM.O, Intel Corp INTC.O and Alphabet Inc's GOOGL.O Google

 - Reliance has sold nearly 33% in Jio through the stake sales, including a $4.5 billion investment by Google, giving the unit an equity valuation of $59.32 billion